 SUMMARY AND RECOMMENDATIONS

-●We recommend vasopressors for patients who remain hypotensive following intravascular volume repletion (Grade 1B); the preferred initial agent is norepinephrine.
+•For patients who remain hypotensive following intravascular volume repletion, we recommend vasopressors (Grade 1B); the preferred initial agent is norepinephrine.
 (See 'Vasopressors' above and "Use of vasopressors and inotropes", section on 'Choice of agent in septic shock'.)

-●For patients whose ScvO2 remains <70 percent after intravenous fluid and vasopressor therapy, additional therapies, such as inotropic therapy or blood transfusions, are administered based on individual assessment.
+•For patients with severe sepsis and septic shock that are refractory to intravenous fluid and vasopressor therapy, additional therapies, such as inotropic therapy and blood transfusions, are administered based on individual assessment.
+We typically reserve red blood cell transfusion for patients with a hemoglobin level <7 g per deciliter.
 (See 'Additional therapies' above and "Use of vasopressors and inotropes", section on 'Choice of agent in septic shock'.)

 ●Prompt identification and treatment of the site of infection are essential.
 Sputum and urine should be collected for Gram stain and culture.
 Intra-abdominal fluid collections should be percutaneously sampled.
 Blood should be taken from two distinct venipuncture sites and from indwelling vascular access devices and cultured aerobically and anaerobically.
 (See 'Identification of the septic focus' above.)

-●Antibiotics should be administered immediately after appropriate cultures have been obtained.
-We recommend empiric broad spectrum antibiotics when a definite source of infection can not be identified (Grade 1B).
+●Antibiotics should be administered within six hours of presentation, preferably after appropriate cultures have been obtained.
+We recommend empiric broad spectrum antibiotics when a definite source of infection cannot be identified (Grade 1B).
+The routine administration of antifungal therapy is not warranted in non-neutropenic patients.
 (See 'Antimicrobial regimen' above.)

 ●Potentially infected vascular access devices should be removed (if possible), abscesses should be drained, and extensive soft tissue infections should be debrided or amputated (table 2).
 (See 'Eradication of infection' above.)